hiral-makwana/Auth-boilerplate/README.md

 }
 ```
 ## Custom Validation message
 To add a custom validation message for any field, add a messages property to the request data.
-For details of validation keys, check the [`Additional Details section`](#Additional Details).
+For details of validation keys, check the [Additional Details section](#Additional Details).

 ```json
 {